tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS/steps.md

 The following is a usage example of a post-processing script for the *New copy resources* step in the CICS TS plug-in:

 The **New copy resources** step instructs CICS to reload the resource the next time it is requested.
-The step fails in CICS with a NODATA response if the resource was not already loaded, however in most cases, this failure can be ignored as CICS will automatically load the resource when it is next used.
+The step fails in CICS with a NODATA response if the resource was not already installed, however in most cases, this failure can be ignored as CICS will automatically load the resource when it is next used.

 The following script analyses the cics.response.errors output property and providing the only errors are NODATA, will change the step to be successful:

 ```
 var exit = properties.get('exitCode');